21. Cross-Site Request Forgery (CSRF)

 21.3.
 Defense: Referer Validation

-Another way to defend against CSRF tokens is to check the Referer1 field in the HTTP header.
+Another way to defend against CSRF attacks is to check the Referer1 field in the HTTP header.
 When a browser issues an HTTP request, it includes a Referer header which indicates which URL the request was made from.
 For example, if a user fills out a form from a legitimate bank website, the Referer header will be set to bank.com, but if the user visits the attacker’s website and the attacker fills out a form and submits it, the Referer header will be set to evil.com.
 The server can check the Referer header on each request and reject any requests that have untrusted or suspicious Referer headers.

 Referer validation is a good defense if it is included on every request, but it poses some problems if someone submits a request with the Referer header left blank.
 If a server accepts requests with blank Referer headers, it may be vulnerable to CSRF attacks, but if a server rejects requests with blank Referer headers, it may reduce functionality for some users.